TaylanUB/scheme-bytestructures/README.md

       constructor size-or-size-accessor
       ref-helper bytevector-ref-proc bytevector-set-proc)

-This will return a descriptor-type object which can be used with `make-bytestructure-descriptor` as explained in the section "Creating bytestructure descriptors."
+This will return a descriptor type object which can be used with `make-bytestructure-descriptor` as explained in the section "Creating bytestructure descriptors."
 Explanation of the arguments follows.